Greenheart/reconnect.earth/src/data/reconnect.md

 ### How you can practice this

--   reflect on what's meaningful
+-   Reflect on what gives you meaning.
+Do more of those things in your everyday life.
--   learn about ikigai and fill out your ikigai
+-   Learn about ikigai, fill out your ikigai, reflect on if you want to do something differently which is more in the centre of ikigai and take action on it.
+-   Meet with other people - online or in-person - and have a meaningful conversation.
+Use the questions from the (Name)[link] as a conversation starter.
+-   Reconnect with the living planet by for example simply taking a walk in nature - either by yourself, or together with other people.
+Look closely at the trees and flowers, become aware of the smells and sounds, and just enjoy!

 ### Relevant resources to learn more

--   ikigai info
+-   Ikigai info
--   web of meaning
+-   Web of meaning
 -   Why Meaning in Life Matters for Societal Flourishing (https://www.researchgate.net/publication/348306732_Why_Meaning_in_Life_Matters_for_Societal_Flourishing)

 ### Relevant activities to practice

--   fill out your ikigai
+-   Learn about ikigai, fill out your ikigai, reflect on if you want to do something differently which is more in the centre of ikigai and take action on it.
--   think about what has been meaningful in your life so far, and then how you want to fill your life with meaning going forward
+-   Think about what has been meaningful in your life so far, and then how you want to fill your life with meaning going forward
--   generative social fields exercise
+-   Generative social fields exercise

 ---